-“. . . an index is a systematic arrangement of entries designed to enable users to locate information in a document.
-The process of creating an index is called indexing, and a person who does it is called an indexer” from (American Society for Indexing)
+“… an index is a systematic arrangement of entries designed to enable users to locate information in a document.
+The process of creating an index is called indexing, and a person who does it is called an indexer.”
+(American Society for Indexing)

-An index is a concise, cohesive, and well-interconnected map to the text.
-It is an essential tool to accessing and revisiting content.
-It provides references to the locations of important information and deliberately excludes references to irrelevant information.
+An index is a concise and cohesive map to the text.
+It is an essential tool for accessing and revisiting content.
+It provides references to the locations of important information—and deliberately excludes references to irrelevant information.

 The index for a nonfiction book is typically the responsibility of the author.
-Most authors don't index their own work and few publishers have in-house indexers.
-95 percent of indexing is done by freelancers hired by authors or publishers.
+Most authors do not index their own work and few publishers have in-house indexers.
+Ninety-five percent of indexing is done by freelancers hired by authors or publishers.